9 Meaningful Ways to Experience Indigenous Culture in Taiwan

 A Taiwanese woman in a cocktail standing in a night market, wearing mask but you can tell she's smiling, holding up a bottle of millet wine, and the photographer's hand in the shot holding a shot glass of the wine

-Me having a shot of aboriginal millet wine in Dongdamen Night Market
+Me having a shot of Indigenous millet wine in Dongdamen Night Market

-Besides Taiwanese aboriginal food, you shouldn’t miss tasting Taiwanese aboriginal wine.
+Besides Taiwanese Indigenous food, you shouldn’t miss tasting Taiwanese Indigenous wine.

 Don’t be scared – this is nothing like the crazy strong (58%) sorghum wine (kaohliang) firewater which is favored by many Taiwanese.